ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 # Functions for Working with Strings {#functions-for-working-with-strings}

+!!! note "Note"
+    Functions for [searching](string-search-functions.md) and [replacing](string-replace-functions.md) in strings are described separately.

 ## empty {#empty}

 Returns 1 for an empty string or 0 for a non-empty string.